FernFern← Home

 The problem with evaluating robot policies

-- It doesn’t scale.
-Each evaluation costs operator time, hardware wear, and resets between trials.
-Comparing two checkpoints meaningfully takes hours, not seconds.
+• It doesn’t scale.
+Each evaluation costs operator time, hardware wear, and resets between trials — meaningfully testing a single checkpoint takes hours, not seconds.

 The same problems were solved for game-playing agents and language models with simulators and benchmark suites.
-Robotics doesn’t have either yet — not because nobody tried, but because hand-built physics simulators don’t cover the full visual and contact distribution of the real world.
-Sim2real is hard for a reason.
+Robotics doesn’t have either yet.

 A simulator learned end-to-end from real data

 Instead of writing a simulator, we learn one.
 Given a starting image and a stream of actions, our model rolls out future frames that match what would have happened on the real robot.
-The physics isn’t hand-coded — every contact, every shadow, every cable and gripper finger is something the model has seen during training.
+The physics isn’t hand-coded — it’s learned from real data.

-Below: a clip from the validation set.
-Left half is the real robot recording (ground truth).
-Right half is the model’s rollout, conditioned on the same starting frame and the same action stream — never seen during training.
-The model never gets to peek at the GT pixels; everything on the right is generated.
+The closed-loop result above rests on a world model that can render faithful, action-conditioned rollouts.
+Here are two clips from the validation set that show that fidelity directly.
+Left half is the real robot recording; right half is the model’s rollout from the same starting frame and the same action stream — never seen during training.

 bimanual rope · validation episode br_0000